-For the median City agency, employees were absent from work on 17 percent of available work days in the first quarter of FY15.1 Leave usage varies from a high of 22.7 percent among non-uniformed Police Department employees to a low of 6.7 percent among non-uniformed Fire Department employees.
+In the third quarter of FY15, leave usage varied from a high of 20.1 percent of available work days among non-uniformed Police Department employees to a low of 7.1 percent among non-uniformed Fire Department employees.
+The median leave usage rate among all City agencies was 15.9 percent.
 Seasonal variability in leave use has major cost implications, since overtime is often necessary to assure consistent staffing.

 1 Prior to FY15, the calculation includes the following categories: vacation, annual, sick, funeral, unpaid, comp time, and "AWOL."
 Beginning in FY15, the following additional categories are included: injured-on-duty, Heart and Lung, military, excused, suspension, administrative, and strike.

-2 The increase in Police uniformed leave usage in the first quarter of FY15 reflects higher leave usage and the inclusion of additional leave categories.
+The increase in Police uniformed leave usage in FY15 Q1 reflects higher leave usage and the inclusion of additional leave categories.